The Sorrow Of Orpheus, Bronze Sculpture By Raoul Verlet, Circa 1890 flag

 And no young girl could ever console him.

 Raoul Verlet was born in Angoulême in 1857.
-He studied sculpture under the direction of Louis-Ernest Barrias and entered the École des Beaux-Arts in Paris, where he perfected his art.
-He is one of the artists influenced by the neoclassical and academic movement, while integrating a certain expressiveness into his works.
+He studied sculpture under Louis-Ernest Barrias and entered the École des Beaux-Arts in Paris, where he perfected his craft.
+He was one of the artists influenced by the neoclassical and academic movement, while incorporating a certain expressiveness into his works.

-Verlet became a recognized sculptor at the end of the 19th century.
-He participated in numerous Salons des Artistes Français, where he won several distinctions.
-He won the Prix de Rome in 1881, which allowed him to stay at the Villa Medici in Rome and refine his style.
+Verlet became a renowned sculptor in the late 19th century.
+He participated in numerous Salons des Artistes Français, where he won several awards.

 Artist: Raoul Verlet 1857 - 1923